abhishekjaden/chest-xray-detection/MODEL_CARD.md

 ## Model Overview

-Object detectors that localize 14 thoracic abnormalities in chest radiographs, trained on the VinBigData Chest X-ray dataset and deployed as an educational demonstration.
+Object detectors that localize 14 thoracic abnormalities in chest radiographs, trained on the VinDr-CXR / VinBigData dataset and deployed as an educational demonstration.

 - **Task:** Multi-class object detection
 - **Models:** YOLOv8s (11.1M params) — **deployed**; Faster R-CNN (ResNet-50 FPN, 41.3M params) — evaluated for comparison
 - **Framework:** PyTorch / torchvision / Ultralytics
-- **Input:** Chest X-ray (PNG, JPG, or DICOM via the API; PNG/JPG in the Gradio demo), resized to 512×512
+- **Input:** Chest X-ray (PNG, JPG, or DICOM), resized to 512×512
 - **Output:** Bounding boxes with class labels and isotonic-calibrated confidence scores
 - **Live demo:** https://huggingface.co/spaces/rocky17435/xray-detection
 - **Full study:** [TECHNICAL_REPORT.md](TECHNICAL_REPORT.md)

 ## Intended Use

-**Intended:** Educational and research demonstration of an end-to-end medical-imaging ML system, and of evaluation methodology — per-class analysis, confidence calibration, failure analysis, and controlled architecture comparison.
+**Intended:** Educational and research demonstration of an end-to-end medical-imaging ML system, and of evaluation methodology — per-class analysis, confidence calibration, failure analysis, controlled architecture comparison, and annotation-agreement analysis.

 **NOT intended:** Clinical diagnosis, screening, triage, or any medical decision-making.
 This is **not** a medical device, has **no** regulatory clearance, and must **never** be used to inform patient care.

 ## Training Data

-- **Source:** VinBigData Chest X-ray Abnormalities Detection dataset
+- **Source:** VinDr-CXR / VinBigData Chest X-ray Abnormalities Detection dataset
 - **Subset:** 3,075 train / 659 validation / 660 test images (stratified)
 - **Labels:** Multi-radiologist annotations merged via Weighted Boxes Fusion (36,096 raw → 22,719 consensus boxes)
 - **Imbalance:** Severe within the sampled subset, roughly 65:1 — Aortic enlargement in 974 images, Atelectasis in 15.
 The full training set is less skewed, and imbalance does not predict per-class performance (see Limitations).